Missed the AGM? Then you missed something special…

 He gave a short talk entitled Towards a New Rural in which he confronted the issue of the huge numbers of new homes being foisted on parts of the country by central government (Essex alone is being told to build 136,000 houses in 10 years).

-Such development can only lead to habitat shrinkage and fragmentation, along with loss of wildlife, so we need to approach the matter differently, said Ben, who favours large-scale holistic developments led by local authorities – but not garden cities.
+Such development can only lead to habitat shrinkage and fragmentation, along with loss of wildlife, so we need to approach the matter differently, said Ben, who favours large-scale holistic developments led by local authorities – but not the current low-density method of development.

 Garden cities, he said, were built at an average rate of 25 dwellings per hectare (DpH), while London’s Barbican had a figure of 126 DpH.
 If the latter density were applied to developments in rural areas, we would be sparing far more of our countryside.